Order CICHLIFORMES: Family CICHLIDAE: Subfamily PSEUDOCRENILABRINAE (p-y)

 Trematocara zebra De Vos, Nshombo & Thys van den Audenaerde 1996 referring to zebra-like dark lines (sometimes spots) on sides

-Trematochromis Poll 1987 trematos, hole, referring to enlarged cephalic pores clearly visible in head; chromis, a name dating to Aristotle, possibly derived from chroemo (to neigh), referring to a drum (Sciaenidae) and its ability to make noise, later expanded to embrace cichlids, damselfishes, dottybacks and wrasses (all perch-like fishes once thought to be related), often used in the names of African cichlid genera following Chromis (now Oreochromis) mossambicus Peters 1852
+Trematochromis Poll 1987 trematos, genitive of trema, hole, referring to enlarged cephalic pores clearly visible in head; chromis, a name dating to Aristotle, possibly derived from chroemo (to neigh), referring to a drum (Sciaenidae) and its ability to make noise, later expanded to embrace cichlids, damselfishes, dottybacks and wrasses (all perch-like fishes once thought to be related), often used in the names of African cichlid genera following Chromis (now Oreochromis) mossambicus Peters 1852

 Trematochromis benthicola (Matthes 1962) benthos, deep or sea-bottom; –cola, dwelling in, referring to habitat in deep sublittoral zone (10-50 m) of Lake Tanganyika, over a rocky bottom